MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-configure-dns.md

 ms.reviewer: thoroet
 ms.lastreviewed: 11/21/2019

-# Intent: As an Azure Stack Hub user, I want to update the DNS forwarder in Azure Stack Hub so it can resolve external names.
+# Intent: As an Azure Stack Hub operator, I want to update the DNS forwarder in Azure Stack Hub so it can resolve external names.
 # Keyword: update dns forwarder azure stack hub

 ---